-Security is provided in the maintenance of Carroll University facilities through a number of mechanisms, including limitations on hours of operation, policies on keys, the provision of adequate lighting, and making available outside "Emergency Blue Light" telephone call boxes that are connected directly to Carroll University dispatchers for assistance.
+Security is provided in the maintenance of Carroll University Facilities through several mechanisms, including limitations on hours of operation, policies on keys, the provision of adequate lighting, and making available outside "Blue Light" assistance telephone call boxes that are connected directly to Carroll University DPS for assistance.
 Specific security mechanisms may vary with the type of university facility.
-Each building has a building coordinator that reports problems to facilities.
-Facilities addresses reports of burnt-out lights and landscaping impacts on public safety are addressed during the design phase.
+Employees and students can report problems to Facilities.
+Facilities handle reports of burned-out lights while landscaping impacts on public safety are addressed during the design phase.
 DPS responds to building alarms, and regularly patrols all university buildings and grounds.

-Blue Light Emergency Phones
+Blue Light Assistance Phones

-Blue Light Emergency Phone are located at various areas on campus (map on next page).
+Blue Light Assistance Phones are located at various areas on campus (map on next page).
 They are located at: